-This is a statutory curriculum for children age 0 to 5 years, which has been fully revised from September 2021.
+This is a statutory curriculum for children age 0 to 5 years, which has been revised from September 2021.
 It emphasises that from when a child is born, until the age of 5, their early years’ experience should be happy, active, exciting, fun and secure; and should support their development care and learning needs.
 All nurseries, pre-schools, reception classes and childminders must follow a legal document called the Early Years Foundation Stage framework.

 There is also guidance for the professionals supporting your child on planning the learning activities, and observing and assessing what and how your child is learning and developing.